spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Binaries Cache Volume

-The binaries cache volume is used to cache binaries (e.g. `terraform` and `kubectl`) across multiple runs.
+The binaries cache volume is used to cache binaries (e.g. `tofu`, `terraform` and `kubectl`) across multiple runs.
 You can use an ephemeral volume for the binaries cache like with the workspace volume, but doing so will not result in any caching benefits.
 To be able to share the binaries cache with multiple run pods, you need to use a volume type that supports `ReadWriteMany`, for example AWS EFS.

 To configure the binaries cache volume, you can use exactly the same approach as with the [workspace volume](#workspace-volume), the only difference is that you should use the `spec.pod.binariesCacheVolume` property instead of `spec.pod.workspaceVolume`.